-The return of the hub is in the middle (85%); in the lowest or highest gears are the losses even pretty, especially at high power.
-Since 2011 is a new version of the hub, which weighs just 2.5 kg and has a range of 360%.
-The technical capabilities of this hub also take, such as disc brake application and loss-as.
-In terms of data to get than in a real competitiveness with for example a Shimano Alfine 8 or 11 FRY.
+The efficiency of the Nuvinci hub is mediocre (85%); in the lowest or highest gears the losses are even higher, especially at high power.
+Since 2011 there is a new version of the hub, which weighs just 2.5 kg and has a range of 360%.
+The technical specifications of this hub are also better, such as disc brake use and quick-release.
+This way the hub can compete with for example a Shimano Alfine 8 or 11 speed.

 A new development is the Harmony-gear, which at a certain adjustable pedal pressure, automatically adjusts the gear.
-This Harmony is especially intended for mounting in E-bikes and potentially very promising: use as needed to produce power, (an old socialist ideal).
-Especially at application of a centre motor is the Harmony a good solution, because the Ark "clear" also good under load; at Shimano is that a weak point.
-Just make sure the batteries are not empty of touch as the training effect of this combination is significant.
+This Harmony is especially intended for mounting in E-bikes and it is potentially very promising.
+Especially the application of a mid motor makes the Harmony a good solution, because the hub will also shift good under load.
+In this case Shimano is vulnerable.
+Just make sure the batteries are full ; when empty this combination will have a low yield: very inefficient.

 GEAR SYSTEMS IN THE BOTTOM BRACKET

-A gearbox that we see hardly in Netherlands, is the 2-speed of Schlumpf .
-This is not in the hub, but at the bottombracket.
+A modern bottombracket gearbox that has been around for a while (we see them hardly in Netherlands), is the 2-speed of Schlumpf .
 While in a hub the torque is more than halved by the drivetrain, the Schlumpf transmits it fully.
 You shift this 2-speed, by moving the crankshaft to the left or to the right.
-The steps between the gears are large; it is used in folding bikes (including Brompton) or recumbent is (extra light or extra heavy gears).
+The steps between the gears are large; it is used in folding bikes (including Brompton) or recumbents (extra light or extra heavy gears).